michelezamuner/volley/README.md

 ### Iteration 3

 #### Requirements
-- a 2D graphical user interface is supported
+- a 2D Web graphical user interface is supported
+- the ball can also move horizontally
-- the existing output is turned to a debug log
+- the existing output is turned to a debug log, adding the horizontal position

 ### Iteration 4